As Mandarin language professionals, we can tell you that there are many reasons why learning business Chinese is important.

 An emotionally mature person always wants to add value to themselves and others around them.
-This happens by learning and developmental activities, like learning Mandarin in China.
-Remember, you’re emotionally mature when you take responsibility for your own happiness, career and future.
+This happens through learning and developmental activities, like learning Mandarin in China.
+Remember, you’re emotionally mature when you take responsibility for your own happiness, career, and future.

 Chinese language skills are scarce in some companies, even for companies that do a lot of business with China.
 With Mandarin being needed in a business, knowing the language can make you an attractive employee.

-Through learning business Mandarin, you can transform yourself from a low-value employee to someone who is critical to the company’s success.
+Through learning business Mandarin, you can transform yourself from a low-value employee to someone critical to the company’s success.

 Say goodbye to your small title and hello to a new, shiny one.
 With you getting a promotion, it will allow for your company to grow and fill your position.